Is Employer-Provided Life Insurance Enough Protection?

 • Buy as much coverage as you think your family will need.

-These are just a few pros to what an individual plan can provide to you.
+These are just a few things that an individual plan can provide to you.
 Some can act as investment opportunities and others can act as a way for you to accrue money for retirement.
 But as with any product out there, it’s important to list the cons of individual life insurance so you can decide on what’s best for you.

 The most important take-away from this article is that life insurance is necessary for everyone.
 It’s not just about investment opportunities or whether you believe it’s a necessary expenditure or not.
-It’s about ensuring the safety and comfortable living of the loved ones close to you.
+It’s about ensuring the safety and comfortable living of the people who are closest to you.

 Leave a comment